Patient Led Research Hub

 Research in numbers

-Since its inception, 50 ideas for new research studies have been submitted from charities and members of the public.
+Since its inception, over 60 ideas for new research studies have been submitted from charities and members of the public.

-Find out more about suggesting a research topic on the PLRH website, or watch their recent talk on how the team supports research ideas at Cambridge University Hospitals.
+Find out more about suggesting a research topic on the PLRH website, or watch their talk on YouTube (from February 2022) on how the team supports research ideas at Cambridge University Hospitals.